 In the past, the separation of this species from H. rufescens was based on the presence or absence of blackish stigmata on the forewing.
 This was proved to be unreliable by Heckford and Sterling (1999) who gave the key identification features as follows:

 H. lutatella - the forewings are grey-brown to brown and lack the ochreous coloured veins of H. rufescens.
 The labial palps are white above and below (without brown scales) and the hindwing of the female pale to dark grey.
-In H. rufescens the forewing is ochreous (or veins ochreous with brown scaling), the outer margins of the labial palpus has brown scales and the hindwing of the female is whitish.
+In H. rufescens the forewing is ochreous (or veins ochreous with brown scaling), the outer margins of the labial palps have brown scales and the hindwing of the female is whitish.

 Separating the larva of these two species is more readily achieved in early instars.
 In H. lutatella, the abdominal segments one and two are black with a reddish or reddish brown sclerotized plate on each anteriorly, smaller on segment one, confined to the dorsum and rounded with small lateral extensions.
 In H. rufescens, these two segments are black with the sclerotized plates dark olive (early instar) becoming pale brown in later instars.
 The plate on segment one is very small consisting of a narrow, linear band, hardly broadening about the dorsum.